without-paper/HAM_10000-Classification-with-CNNs-in-PyTorch/README.md

 # HAM_10000-Classification-with-CNNs-in-PyTorch
 Here is the paper of this project titled "Image Classification of Skin Cancer Using Deep Neural Networks with Scaling Laws", published in the journal International Journal of Computer Science and Information Technology (ISSN: 3005-9682 eISSN: 3005-7140, DOI: https://doi.org/10.62051/ijcsit.v3n2.12) under the paper ID IJCSIT-6335.

-## You can run demo.py to interact with our trained model :)
+## You can run demo.py to interact with the trained model :)
 ![demo](plots/demo_html1.jpg)
 ![demo](plots/demo_html2.jpg)